cheapreats/react-ui-library/README.md

 3) In the Application, install the Github Master Version: ```npm install https://github.com/CheaprEats/react-ui```
 4) Import like: ```import { Button, FormInput, Heading1 }            from '@cheapreats/react-ui';```

-## Push Changes to NPM

-The link to NPM repo is https://www.npmjs.com/package/@cheapreats/react-ui

-First, Make sure you are added to the NPM Organization

-Second, type `npm login` in your terminal (You only need to do this once per workspace)

-Third, type `npm version {major|minor|patch}` to bump the correct version (Select one of the three choices)

-Major = Massive Change

-Minor = New Component

-Patch = Edited a Component

-Fourth, type `npm publish` and your live!

-*Special:* To deploy to the live URL type in your terminal `./deploy.sh`

 ## Documentation

 Documentation of this library can be found at https://react-ui.cheapreats.com